kgujral2612/twitter-clone/README.md

 - Login will involve verifying username and password against the database.
 - Secure password hashing will be implemented for user credentials using bcrpyt npm package

+### User Profile
+- Users will have a profile page displaying a profile picture, a banner image, the number of followers, the number of users being followed, as well as all posts and replies by the user.

 ### Creating and viewing tweets
 - Users can create tweets with text content.
 - Tweets will be stored in the database with timestamps and author information.